entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Zhu Y et al. (2015), Character 93.

- 38. In forms with a marginal central plate contact, position of the junction of the postorital, marginal, and central plates, relative to the anterior margin of the nuchal plate (modifified from Long, 1987, character 7): anterior (0); posterior (1).
+ 38. In forms with a marginal - central plate contact, position of the junction of the postorital, marginal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).

-> Carr and Hlavin (2010), Character 94; Rücklin et al. (2015), Character 94; Zhu Y et al. (2015), Character 94; Jobbins et al. (2022), Character 94.
+> Long (1987), Character 7, modified; Carr and Hlavin (2010), Character 94; Rücklin et al. (2015), Character 94; Zhu Y et al. (2015), Character 94; Jobbins et al. (2022), Character 94.

- 39. In forms with a marginal–central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+ 39. In forms with a marginal – central plate contact, position of the juction of the marginal, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).

-> Modifed from Long 1987, Character 7; Carr and Hlavin (2010), Character 95; Rücklin et al.(2015), Character 95; Zhu Y et al.(2015), Character 95; Jobbins et al. (2022), Character 95.
+> Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 95; Rücklin et al.(2015), Character 95; Zhu Y et al.(2015), Character 95; Jobbins et al. (2022), Character 95.

- 40. In forms without a marginal–central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).
+ 40. In forms without a marginal – central plate contact, position of the junction between the postorbital, paranuchal, and central plates, relative to the anterior margin of the nuchal plate: anterior (0); posterior (1).

-> Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin et al.(2015), Character 96; Zhu Y et al.(2015), Character 96; Jobbins et al. (2022), Character 96.
+> Long 1987, Character 7, modified; Carr and Hlavin (2010), Character 96; Rücklin et al. (2015), Character 96; Zhu Y et al. (2015), Character 96; Jobbins et al. (2022), Character 96.

  41. Paired pits on the internal side of the nuchal plate separated by a median septum that is continuous with the median posterior process: absent (0); present (1).